che30/Endless-Runner/README.md

 - Jest
 - Webpack

+## Game instructions
+Use the up key on your computer to jump between obstacles and the right key to move forward.
+When collide with the bird your score increases by a higher factor
 ## Getting started
    To get a local copy up and running follow these simple example steps.
 # Setup